moj-analytical-services/iceberg-evaluation/docs/README.md

 ## Issues with [Glue PySpark job](https://github.com/ministryofjustice/analytical-platform-data-engineering/blob/main/glue_database/glue_jobs/create_derived_table.py)

 1. Performance has degraded over the last few months, with monthly costs quadrupling
-1. Highly nested function structure
-2. Very complex process for handling [data shuffling](https://medium.com/distributed-computing-with-ray/executing-a-distributed-shuffle-without-a-mapreduce-system-d5856379426c) which makes it hard to maintain/debug
+2. Uses complex process for handling [data shuffling](https://medium.com/distributed-computing-with-ray/executing-a-distributed-shuffle-without-a-mapreduce-system-d5856379426c) which makes it hard to maintain/debug
 3. Large volumes of intermittent missing data and duplicates, but given the complexity of the current job, the root-cause could not be identified

-4. Lack of specialist Spark expertise in the team
+Could we improve performance and simplify PySpark job by making use of Iceberg?

 ---
 ## Data Lake Table Formats